Also Helping VeteransInquire about sponsoring a prosthetic design for 100's of Veterans on the waiting list.

-As It Stands Today
+As It Stands Today in 2017

 The VA National Director of Orthotics and Prosthetics said, a letter was sent out to all VA Hospitals, stating VA Central Office PSAS in Wash.
 D.C. would not continue to fund our services.
 It would be left to the discretion of each facility, and they would need to provide it from their budget.

 In January 2013, Dan Horkey began looking for support on this issue and contacted his Congressmen Derek Kilmer in Washington State.
 Congressmen sent a letter to the Veterans Affairs (PSAS) and Congressmen asked the VA what law or statue is prohibiting VA Central Office from continuing to provide Veterans with Dan Horkey Approved Options?

 Dan Horkey is actively looking for funds for a Clinical Research Study on the basis of benefiting the mental health, well- being of our severely injured, Disabled Veterans.